wshon/madedit-mod/README.txt

 3. Remove the Maximize from Option, FileAssociation, WordCount and Highlight dialogs
 4. Improve the UI of dialogs by disabling the resize function of all dialogs except MadMacro
 5. Fixed the issue of Mouse Select to Copy not working under wx 3.0(would affect 0.2.7 and 0.2.8)
-6. Fixed the issue of column copy/paste introduced by wx 3.0(would affect 0.2.7 and 0.2.8)
+6. Fixed the issue of column copy/paste crash introduced by wx 3.0(would affect 0.2.7 and 0.2.8)
+7. Fix an issue of MadRecentList that would cause annoying error dialog of set working directory error (would affect 0.2.7 and 0.2.8)
-7. Update Simplified Chinese
+8. Update Simplified Chinese

 Mod v0.2.8
 1. Fix the issue that Toolbar was not flat under wx3.0(Now we have separator on Toolbar under Windows now)